YuankangLiu/HyLight/README.md

 ## Installation

-The package can be installed via
+The package is available on [PYPI](https://pypi.org/project/hylightpy/):
 ```
 pip install hylightpy
 ```